 - The centrepiece of Blackwell's vault is a jewel cut into the shape of a falcon.

 - Silence Is Golden: In stark contrast to the rest of the game, the space freefall segment of the final mission has almost no dialogue.

-- Strange Minds Think Alike: When Chase teams up with Studsky and Clutch to rescue Natalia, the two speculate on how she might be getting tortured, with ridiculous ideas like giving her brain freeze from ice cream and using Tickle Torture.
+- When Chase teams up with Studski and Clutch to rescue Natalia, the two speculate on how she might be getting tortured, with ridiculous ideas like giving her brain freeze from ice cream and using Tickle Torture.
 When Natalia's rescued, she's in pain and says they fed her ice cream.
 Later, Chase and Vinnie interrogate one of Rex's crooks by force-feeding ice cream to him, and Rex Fury tortures Professor Kowalski by using a giant machine that tickles him.

-- Talking Animal: The punchline of one of the Red Herring Audio Scanner conversations reveals that the "people" Chase was listening to were, in fact, animals the entire time.
+- Talking Animal: The punchline of one of the Red Herring Audio Scanner conversations reveals that the "people" Chase was listening to were, in fact, farm animals the entire time.

-Chase: (looking down after using the grappling hook to climb a building) Good thing I don't have vertigo or some kind of ridiculous phobia.(cue a cute little parrot landing next to him)
+- Tempting Fate:Chase: (looking down after using the grappling hook to climb a building) Good thing I don't have vertigo or some kind of ridiculous phobia.(cue a cute little parrot landing next to him)